 To throw gasoline on a sensitive subject, just add the conversation about the movie Steel Magnolias.
 Steel Magnolias is the most depressing story and often viewed by many in the diabetes online community as a misrepresentation of someone living with diabetes.
-The movie industry is the expert on high drama and playing on our emotions.
-So, for many of us, Steel Magnolias was salt on a wound.
-It hurt our feelings, our sense of ability to live life to the fullest, and it gave our extended families the impression that we needed their pity.
+The movie industry is the expert on high drama and playing on our emotions, so for many of us Steel Magnolias was salt on a wound.
+It hurt our feelings and our sense of ability to live life to the fullest.
+And it gave our extended families the impression that we needed their pity.

 For me, I felt emotionally raw after seeing it.
-Not because of the portrayal of diabetes, but from the portrayal of the unique bond between mother and daughter.
+Not because of the portrayal of diabetes, but of the portrayal of the unique bond between mother and daughter.
 I recognized that bond and related to it, deeply.
-It never occurred to me that Steel Magnolias was anything other than a Hollywood drama.
+But it never occurred to me that Steel Magnolias was anything other than a Hollywood drama.
 It never occurred to me that this might have been one family’s story.
-DOC members shout, "People with diabetes don’t die from complications, like Shelby did!"
+DOC members shout, "People with diabetes don’t die from complications like Shelby did!"
+Or do they?

-Advancement of diabetes technology, and better insulins, has helped reduce the number of people who will develop complications, but I have a close friend, who has done everything right, and still suffers every microvascular complication that diabetes can deliver.
+Advancement of diabetes technology and better insulins has helped reduce the number of people who will develop complications.
+But I have a close friend who has done everything right and still suffers every microvascular complication that diabetes can deliver.
 It is the way the disease attacks her body.
-We go back and forth texting, almost weekly, with pictures of our Dexcoms showing the good days and bad days.
-Her highs are always much harder and longer than mine, and there is no visible reason why.
-We had dinner together one night, and her blood glucose crashed severely, so I stayed with her until 1 am, when I was sure she was stable.
+We text, almost weekly sharing pictures of our Dexcoms showing the good days and bad days.
+Her highs are always much harder and longer than mine and there is no visible reason why.
+While having dinner together one night, her blood glucose crashed severely and so I stayed with her until 1 am, when I was sure she was stable.
 That’s what friends are for.